 Children in years R - 5 may not bring mobile phones or other electronic devices.
-Children in year 6 are allowed to bring in a mobile phone because some walk to and from school independently.
+Children in year 6 are allowed (but not encouraged) to bring in a mobile phone because some walk to and from school independently.
 Year 6 children must hand mobile phone to their teacher on arrival, who will store it for the whole day and return it at home time.
-No child can bring in any weapons or items which could be used as weapons (eg Swiss army knives, screwdrivers), cigarettes/tobacco/vapes, alcohol illegal drugs, stolen items, fireworks or pornographic images.
+No child can bring in any toy weapons, weapons or items which could be used as weapons (e.g. Swiss army knives, screwdrivers, blades of any kind), cigarettes/tobacco/vapes, alcohol illegal drugs, stolen items, fireworks or pornographic images.
 The school may lawfully search bags or children if we suspect such items are in school.
 Any searches that take place will be carried out following the guidance in the DfE publication "Searching, Screening and Confiscation" July 2022.